 Update your resume, cover letter, and portfolio with current work and experiences.
 Target your information to specific opportunities or industries, and consider developing multiple versions of your materials to fit your different interests.
 Pay special attention to the description of your abilities and emphasize transferable skills that appeal to markets.

 Be sure to create an online portfolio that you can easily share.
 Consider creating a personal website and posting your work to multiple places online.
 If you aren't ready for your own website, you can still share your work online through easy to use platforms like Behance.
-Through Adobe, RISD students have access to the RISD School Page on Behance .
+Through Adobe, RISD students have easy access to Behance .

 Are you struggling with how to effectively craft your materials (resume, portfolio, etc.)?
 We have plenty of advice to help guide you in the Career Prep section of our website!

 Find Available Opportunities